turingschool-examples/testing-javascript/README.md

 ## Your Turn

+**Pro Tip**: Feel free to google to figure out how to implement some of this logic.

 ### Reverse String

 Create a function that reverses a string that is passed in as a parameter.
 For instance: